 If you don’t have specific leads, ask for advice on your job search.
-Most people are happy to help and feel good about themselves when they can be of service to those affected by the layoffs.
+Most people are happy to help and feel good about themselves when they can serve those affected by the layoffs.
 Plus, it’s a great way to keep in touch with your network and expand it simultaneously.

 Give that resume a good old scrub

 If you’ve been affected by the layoffs and haven’t interviewed for jobs for a while, you’ll have some writing to do.
 First, you’ll need an up-to-date resume tailored to the roles you’re applying for.
 Here are some practical tips to spruce it up.